njaard/sonnerie/file_format.md

 A character may also be 's', which means that the column stores a string of a non-fixed length.
 Storage of the actual data uses the "non-fixed length" storage which includes some varints for length.

+The format string may also be `\x7f`, which is a special case described in the section "Delete Marker".